Vladutzu27/Blackjack/README.md

 All you need to do is to place the files in the correct path.

 ### Setup
-You need a google spreadsheet as your input database for this code to work.
+You need a google spreadsheet as your input database for this code to work.<br>
-Should have this following headers:
+Should have the following headers:
 - `User` (All Discord Epochs stored)
 - `Money` (All Digital Assets stored)